Arction/lcu-tutorial-installation-00/README.md

 ##### 2. Set References to LightningChart DLLs choosing the most suitable method for you:

-   1. LightningChart trial package is downloaded and unzipped
+   1. LightningChart trial package is downloaded and unzipped.

       * In Solution Explorer, right-click the project node and click Add Reference.